ianchen88/ianchen88.github.io/_pages/about.md

 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>
+* Our AudAgent for automatic agent auditing and CCTA-RADS for benchmarking real-world clinical text are accepted to PETs 2026 and ACL Industrial Track, correspondingly.
+Congratualations to the authors!
+(Apr.
+2026)
 * Ian is to serve as a TPC member for MILCOM and AsiaCCS 2026.
 (Mar.
 2026)
 * Ian is to serve as a workshop co-chair for IEEE CNS 2026.
 Please consider submitting your proposal (Feb.
 2026)
 * Two FL defenses, i.e., GeminiGuard and EarlyShield, are accepted by PAKDD.
 (Feb.
 2026)